 Benighted as they may be in their gentleness, both Burr and Vincent seem to have learned something long ago that I am just beginning to appreciate: it is not true that in order for me to win, someone else must lose.
 It is hard to walk away when you see the weak spot and your sword is drawn.
 It is hard to resist trying to slay those who have opinions other than our own.

 In the liberal vs. conservative debates, nobody wins and everyone claims victory.
 It’s easy to see the phenomenon when you watch it from a distance, but not when you are emotionally invested.
 A debate is like a chess match, but it is not chess.
 Victory is subjective.
 After a liberal attacks a conservative site through blog comments, the conservatives feel their castle walls withstood the test, that the olive oil they poured over the turrets boiled the flesh off the invading force; that their boulders crushed the invader’s skull.
 The liberal remembers Ozymandias as he eyes the broken statue where the castle once stood and marvels at the smirk on the face in the ruins.
 It would all be good were it not for the overshadowing fog of resentment emanating from the debris.
 As charges of incivility betray a sense of umbrage left in the aftermath of an aggressive opponent’s passion, everyone claims no offense is taken.
 And even if the conservatives are mistaken about the outcome, so too the liberal suffers his own illusions, as illustrated in the fact that he can dream up a reality where besieging a castle in “good-humored” rebuttal is harmless.
 He tells himself that it is really just a philosophical exercise, a game each side enjoys: all in good fun.
+Except no minds are changed and each side’s proclamations of victory echo over bruised egos half buried in stacks of smoking rubble; each side marvels at how the other could be so foolish as to keep trying to stand under the gargantuan force of their wisdom; and the liberal does not emerge as unscathed as he perceives himself to be, a perception he holds probably because he must, more than for any other reason.
+He did not convince anyone of anything, anymore than his opponents did.
+The only person who sensed the powerful blow of any proof he introduced, was the liberal himself, who needed no convincing.
+His only success was in offending a bunch of conservatives who were minding their own business before he moved in and tried to convince them of the error of not thinking like him; and he failed.
+His opponents’ most fundamental assumptions differ from his; he sees nonsense where they see obvious truth; so his liberal arguments are foolish and easily refutable with conservative logic.

 Since annoying his philosophical adversaries was not a part of his conscious plan, regardless of the power or weakness of his arguments and regardless of the condition of the conservatives after the battle, there is no denying that the liberal was utterly defeated; none of his objectives were met.